John Triscari: Gliders

 In 2009, Triscari was named as the coach of the Australian women's national wheelchair basketball team, commonly known as the Gliders.

 Triscari's first tournament as the Gliders' coach was the 2009 Osaka Cup in Japan in February 2009.
 It was an auspicious start, with the Gliders beating the 2008 Summer Paralympics champions, the USA team, 57–38.
 Despite losses to Canada and the host nation, the Gliders came back to defeat the USA again and claim the Osaka Cup.
 The Gliders would win the Osaka Cup again under Triscai in 2010 and 2012, and were runners-up in 2011.

 The Gliders competed in the 2010 Wheelchair Basketball World Championship in Birmingham, where they finished fourth, and the Four Nations Tournament in Canada in July and August 2010, where they defeated the USA 55–37 to claim the gold medal.
 A major hurdle was qualifying for the 2012 Summer Paralympic Games in London.
 The team had to finish first or second at the 2011 Asia Oceania Zone Championship in Goyang, South Korea.
 A loss to Japan meant that the Gliders had to beat Korea to qualify for London, which they did, 84–11.
 In the run-up to the London games in 2012, the Gliders won the Osaka Cup in Japan, came second in another four-nations tournament in Frankfurt, defeated Germany in the Gliders World Challenge in Sydney, and the United States in the BT Paralympic World Cup in Manchester.

 The Australia women's national wheelchair basketball team at the 2012 Summer Paralympics posted wins against Brazil, Great Britain, and the Netherlands, but lost to Canada.
 It was enough to advance the Gliders to the quarter-finals, where they beat Mexico.
 The Gliders then defeated the United States by a point to set up a final clash with Germany.
 The Gliders lost 44–58, and earned the silver medal.

 Triscari received a Coach of the Year Award from the Western Australian Department of Sports and Recreation in 2012, and again in 2013.
 He was succeeded as head coach of the Gliders by Tom Kyle in May 2013.

+Perth Wheelcats

+Triscari was the coach of the Perth Wheelcats team in the National Wheelchair Basketball League in 2021.